DevCabin/spark-2.0/README.md

 = Does this theme support any plugins? =

 Does this theme work without the Titan Framework?
 Yes!
-But you get much more out of it if you use Titan.
+But you get MUCH more out of it if you use Titan.

 == Changelog ==

 = 2.0.6 - 7.14.17 =
 * Initial release

+= 2.0.9 - 10.24.17
+* Updating licenses and removing deprecated code
 == Credits ==

 * Based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)